-The Trial Chamber found that the facts, as briefly described herein, establish that the crimes of genocide, extermination, murder, persecutions through murder, cruel and inhumane treatment, terrorising the civilian population and forcible transfer, and inhumane acts (forcible transfer) were committed in July 1995 following the fall of the Srebrenica enclave.
+The Chamber found that the facts established that the crimes of genocide, extermination, murder, persecutions through murder, cruel and inhumane treatment, terrorising the civilian population, inhumane acts and forcible transfer were committed in July 1995 following the fall of the Srebrenica enclave.

-In relation to the crime of genocide, the Trial Chamber found that the acts through which genocide was committed were killing members of the group and causing serious bodily or mental harm to members of the group.
+In relation to the crime of genocide, the Chamber found that the acts through which genocide was committed were the killings of members of the group and the causing of serious bodily or mental harm to members of the group.
 The group was defined as the Bosnian Muslims of Srebrenica.